eugnsp/library/data_structures_and_algorithms/sorting.md

 ### Insertion sort

 > At each iteration, insertion sort removes one element from the input data, finds the location it belongs within the sorted list, and inserts it there.
 It repeats until no input elements remain.

-:memo:

-- Insertion sort is commonly used to sort a small number of elements.
+Insertion sort is commonly used to sort a small number of elements.
 It is employed in many `std::sort` implementations as a final step of recursion when a sub-range is small enough.

 :book: